Vocational Nursing Application Process: Traditional Daytime Track

 New students are accepted to the Vocational Nursing Program Traditional Track in the Spring and Fall.

-- Fall 2021 Admission: January 10, 2021 by end of business day.
-All applicants will be notified late April or early May.
+- Spring 2022 Admission: June 1, 2021 by 5 p.m.
+All applicants will be notified late August or early September.

 If a deadline ends on a weekend, the date will be pushed to the end of the next business day.
 Deadlines are subject to change.
 Continue to check this page for additional information.